RevealBi/Documentation/en/javascript/getting-started-aspnet.md

 ```

 > [!NOTE]
-> The Reveal SDK Client depends on `jQuery` version 2.2 or greater.
+> The Reveal JavaScript API depends on `jQuery` version 2.2 or greater.

-4 - Install the remaining Reveal SDK Client dependencies:
+4 - Install the remaining Reveal JavaScript API dependencies:

 - Day.js 1.8.15 or greater